 Agile Methodology focuses on delivering value to the customer quickly and efficiently by utilising shorter development cycles known as sprints.
 In a sprint, development tasks are broken down into smaller sub-tasks, enabling team members to work in parallel while meeting deadlines.
 Flexibility is also an important part of agile methodology.
 Teams can pivot direction based on customer feedback quickly and efficiently without being hindered by having to recreate plans each time direction changes.

 Communication between all team members is paramount for Agile Methodology to be successful.
-There should be frequent communications between all stakeholders during customer reviews, sprint planning, and retrospectives to ensure everyone is on the same page throughout the project lifecycle.
+There should be frequent communications between all stakeholders during customer feedbacks, sprint planning, and retrospectives to ensure everyone is on the same page throughout the project lifecycle.
 Additionally, there should be quick feedback cycles after each iteration with customer reports being discussed regularly so that teams can adjust strategy when needed.
 This communication will help improve collaboration between various stakeholders and create a smoother flow from one product/service to another over time, resulting in faster delivery times for customers at each release cycle.

 Continuous Integration & Delivery